AdobeDocs/federated-audience-composition.en/help/compositions/activities/reconciliation.md

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_reconciliation_targeting_selection"
 >title="Select the targeting dimension"
->abstract="Select the targeting dimension for your inbound data to reconcile with."
+>abstract="Select the schema, also known as targeting dimension, for your inbound data to reconcile with."

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_keep_unreconciled_data"